Jay23Cee/Rock-Paper-Scissors/Readme.txt

 WAS trying to get a counter going on.;
 found a way to link the CSS to the HTML.now it works. needs to re-arrange the bottons and get the score ready.
     un able to retrieve the number and the increment.

+/// NEED a way to change image on a timer.
+Currently got a loop going.needs to change only when selecting an icon.